threelittlemonkeys/cnn-classification-pytorch/README.md

 # CNNs for Text Classification in PyTorch

-Word-based Convolutional Neural Networks (CNNs) for text classification in PyTorch.
+A PyTorch implementation of Convolutional Neural Networks (CNNs) for text classification.

 ## Usage